adithya-s-sekhar/termux-setup/README.md

 ### HTTP Server
 1. On your Android homescreen, Add a widget for termux actions and you'll see the 'server' script inside.
 2. Opening it will start termux in the background and your files will be accessible at http://\<device_ip>:8080/ or http://localhost:8080/

+### Batch download videos from text file using batchdl
+1. Save all your links into a text file (named without spaces) in any where in Internal Storage.
+2. Using termux navigate to the folder where the file is saved. (`cd /sdcard` takes you to Internal Storage).
+3. Enter `batchdl <filename>` (No need to add .txt).
+4. It will create a folder named `filename` and download all videos in the text file in the highest quality inside it.

+### Update script
+1. Enter `update-setup` and termux will download all changes from this repo and installs it.

 ## Links